American guitar wizard Nita Strauss opens for Finnish symphonic metal band Apocalyptica at the Queen Elizabeth Theatre on Monday.

 “It’s rough all over the world,” says R.L.
 Burnside, “even down in Mississippi some.”

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
-18, 2001 BY STEVE NEWTON R.L.
+ORIGINALLY PUBLISHED ON JAN.
+18, 2001 By Steve Newton R.L.
 Burnside is one of the most popular blues artists around today, but up until five years ago he was barely known outside of his native northern Mississippi hill country.
-After being featured in the 1991 documentary film Deep Blues, and releasing the … Continue reading “It’s rough all over the world,” says R.L.
+After being featured in the 1991 documentary film Deep Blues, and releasing the influential Too Bad … Continue reading “It’s rough all over the world,” says R.L.
 Burnside, “even down in Mississippi some.”

-ORIGINALLY POSTED ON STRAIGHT.COM, NOV.
-10, 2004 By Steve Newton Blues Explosion singer-guitarist Jon Spencer was on a bus with his young son in Manhattan when the first hijacked plane hit the World Trade Center that fateful day in 2001.
-But unlike the apparent majority of his countrymen, Spencer doesn't feel his nation's ongoing response … Continue reading Blues Explosion’s Spencer Expresses His Outrage
+Jon Spencer was on a bus with his young son in Manhattan when the first hijacked plane hit the World Trade Center that fateful day in 2001.

 Mutual appreciation leads to Blues Explosion’s retro-flavoured Heavy Trash

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
-27, 2005 By Steve Newton The first time you hear Heavy Trash-the new rockabilly project from the Blues Explosion's Jon Spencer and Matt Verta-Ray from Madder Rose and Speedball Baby-it's easy to imagine how the Cramps might have sounded if they'd laid down tracks at Sun Records in the '50s. … Continue reading Mutual appreciation leads to Blues Explosion’s retro-flavoured Heavy Trash
+ORIGINALLY PUBLISHED ON OCT.
+27, 2005 By Steve Newton The first time you hear Heavy Trash--the new rockabilly project from the Blues Explosion's Jon Spencer and Matt Verta-Ray from Madder Rose and Speedball Baby--it's easy to imagine how the Cramps might have sounded if they'd laid down tracks at Sun Records in the '50s.
+This … Continue reading Mutual appreciation leads to Blues Explosion’s retro-flavoured Heavy Trash